 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you have additional questions about Maryland’s money laundering laws, click on the following links below to learn more:

 Money laundering could land you in prison for a very long time.
-If you have been accused of this crime, your smartest move is to find an experienced Maryland criminal defense attorney who specializes in white collar crime who can represent you in court.
-A skilled attorney can explain the charges against you and any possible defenses you may have.
-Get a free initial case evaluation today.
+If you have been accused of this crime, your smartest move is to find an experienced attorney who specializes in white collar crime who can represent you in court.
+A skilled Maryland criminal defense attorney can explain the charges against you and any possible defenses that may be available.